 The core step is simple: two steps forward, one step back, repeated to a relentless drumbeat.
 Cebuanos call this movement “sulog” — the local word for a river current — because it’s meant to mimic water pushing forward and pulling back.
 According to the legend behind it, a sleeping sacristan named Baladhay was woken by the Santo Niño image, who had come to life as a mischievous child, and the two ended up dancing that current-like sway together.

-That basic shuffle is the seed of everything you see at the January parade: elaborate costumed contingents layering choreography, drumlines, and competition routines on top of the same forward-back pulse.
-But you don’t need to wait for Sinulog season to see it.
-Around the Basilica del Santo Niño, candle vendors dance a simplified version of the step for visitors as part of a blessing ritual, chanting “Viva Pit Señor” as they go — “Pit” being short for the Cebuano “sangpit” (to call out, to implore) and “Señor” the Spanish word for Lord.
-Together it’s a direct appeal: “Hail, Lord, hear our prayer.”
-For the full history behind the ritual and the 2027 parade dates, see our guides on the history and meaning of Sinulog and the Sinulog Festival itself.
+That basic shuffle is the seed of everything you see at the January parade: costumed contingents layering choreography, drumlines, and competition routines on top of the same forward-back pulse.
+You don’t need to wait for festival season to see it, either — around the Basilica del Santo Niño, candle vendors dance a simplified version for visitors as part of a blessing ritual, chanting “Viva Pit Señor” as they go.
+“Pit” is short for the Cebuano “sangpit” (to call out, to implore); “Señor” is Spanish for Lord — together, a direct appeal: “Hail, Lord, hear our prayer.”
+For the full ritual history and 2027 parade dates, see our guides on the history and meaning of Sinulog and the Sinulog Festival.

 What Is Kuratsa, and Why Does It Show Up at Every Cebuano Wedding?